Climate and Average Weather Year Round in New Orleans Louisiana, United States

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.9 months, from May 28 to September 26, with an average temperature above 80°F. The day of the year with the warmest water is August 11, with an average temperature of 86°F.
+The time of year with warmer water lasts for 3.9 months, from May 28 to September 26, with an average temperature above 80°F. The month of the year in New Orleans with the warmest water is August, with an average temperature of 85°F.

-The time of year with cooler water lasts for 3.4 months, from December 7 to March 20, with an average temperature below 65°F. The day of the year with the coolest water is February 1, with an average temperature of 60°F.
+The time of year with cooler water lasts for 3.4 months, from December 7 to March 20, with an average temperature below 65°F. The month of the year in New Orleans with the coolest water is February, with an average temperature of 60°F.

 To characterize how pleasant the weather is in New Orleans throughout the year, we compute two travel scores.